mpdesantis/comp3005-project/sql/README.md

 Data Manipulation Language file for populating the relational database with some sample data in PostgreSQL.

 ### `reset.sql`
-Quick query to effect reset of the database during testing.
+Quick reset of the database useful during testing.

-## Notes